codacy/pulse-user-docs/docs/index.md

-# Integration guide
+# Integrating with Pulse

 Pulse displays metrics that provide insights about the current and historic performance of your software delivery process.
 To calculate these metrics, Pulse must collect information from key events of your particular software development workflow.

-## Integrating with Pulse

 Currently, the recommended way of integrating your workflow with Pulse is by using a CLI to send the necessary data to Pulse.

 However, in some scenarios it may not be feasible to use the CLI to send data to Pulse, such as when reporting changes or incidents, or if you are sending data from providers that only support webhooks.
-For these situations, you can call an HTTP POST webhook, for example:
+For these situations, you can call an HTTP POST webhook instead.
+For example:

 `https://ingestion.acceleratedevops.net/v1/ingestion/<PROVIDER>?api_key=<API KEY>`